-Although there exist a multitude of studies on power allocation for various estimation problems in the literature, a general investigation of the optimal power allocation problem for vector parameter estimation according to various Fisher information based criteria has not been available.
-In particular, we consider a generic additive noise model, where the observation vector is a linear or nonlinear function of the parameter vector corrupted by additive noise with an arbitrary probability distribution [29].
-Based on this generic model, we first present the FIM in terms of the system parameters, including the power allocation parameters.
-Then, we formulate optimal power allocation problems according to six different estimation performance criteria based on the FIM, and derive various closed-form solutions [29].
-We also extend our results to cases in which nuisance parameters exist in the problem [29].
-The main contributions and novelty of this thesis can be summarized as follows:
+Although there exist a multitude of studies on power allocation for various estimation problems in the literature, a general investigation of the optimal power allocation problem for vector parameter estimation according to various Fisher information based criteria is not available to the best of authors' knowledge.
+In particular, we consider a generic additive noise model, where the observation vector is a linear function of the parameter vector corrupted by additive noise with an arbitrary probability distribution.
+Based on this model, we first present the FIM in terms of the system parameters, including the power allocation parameters.
+Then, we formulate optimal power allocation problems according to six different estimation performance criteria based on the FIM, and derive various closed-form solutions.
+We also extend our results to cases in which nuisance parameters exist in the problem or certain types of nonlinear transformations are applied on the parameter vector.
+The main contributions and novelty of this manuscript can be summarized as follows:

-- According to various Fisher information based optimality criteria, we propose optimal power allocation problems for vector parameter estimation by considering a generic system model, where the parameter vector is processed by any linear/nonlinear transformation and corrupted by additive noise with a generic probability distribution. - Based on optimization theoretic approaches, we provide various closed-form solutions for the proposed power allocation problems. - We show that the proposed optimal power allocation strategies are also valid for nonlinear system models under certain conditions and in the presence of nuisance parameters.
+- According to various Fisher information based optimality criteria, we propose optimal power allocation problems for vector parameter estimation by considering a system model, where the parameter vector is processed by a linear transformation and corrupted by additive noise with a generic probability distribution. - Based on optimization theoretic approaches, we provide various closed-form solutions for the proposed power allocation problems. - We show that the proposed optimal power allocation strategies are also valid for nonlinear system models under certain conditions and in the presence of nuisance parameters.